 - The right to lodge a complaint;

-- The origin of the personal data and whether it was from a publically available source;
+- The origin of the personal data (if the data is not collected directly from the individual) and whether it was from a publically available source;

 - Whether the provision of personal data is part of a statutory or contractual requirement or obligation and possible consequences of failing to provide the personal data; and